Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Augmented Reality/CollectDataAR/readme.md

 * **ARSceneView.ARScreenToLocation** - uses plane detection provided by ARKit/ARCore to determine where _in the real world_ the tapped point is.
 * **SceneView.ScreenToLocation** - determines where the tapped point is _in the virtual scene_.
 This is problematic when the opacity is set to 0 and you can't see where on the scene that is.
 Real-world objects aren't accounted for by the scene view's calculation to find the tapped location; for example tapping on a tree might result in a point on the basemap many meters away behind the tree.

-This sample only uses the `arScreenToLocation` approach, as it is the only way to get accurate positions for features not directly on the ground in real-scale AR.
+This sample only uses the `ARScreenToLocation` approach, as it is the only way to get accurate positions for features not directly on the ground in real-scale AR.

 Note that unlike other scene samples, a basemap isn't shown most of the time, because the real world provides the context.
 Only while calibrating is the basemap displayed at 50% opacity, to give the user a visual reference to compare to.

 **Real-scale AR** is one of three main patterns for working with geographic information in augmented reality.
-See [Augmented reality]() in the guide for more information.
+See [Augmented reality](https://developers.arcgis.com/net/latest/android/guide/display-scenes-in-augmented-reality.htm) in the guide for more information.

 See the 'Edit feature attachments' sample for more specific information about the attachment editing workflow.